eleanor-clifford/ellie.clifford.lol/blog/0002-the-uk-government-is-dangerously-incompetent/index.md

 illustrate this: ask people increasingly personal questions until they refuse to answer).
-Even if you genuinely *did* have nothing to hide, you don't know what laws will change in the future, and what data can be used to "prove" your guilt---just look at the case of Ben John, who was [convicted simply for owning a book](https://www.bbc.co.uk/news/uk-england-lincolnshire-58397088).
+Even if you genuinely *did* have nothing to hide, you don't know what laws will change in the future, and what data can be used to "prove" your guilt --- just look at the case of Ben John, who was [convicted simply for owning a book](https://www.bbc.co.uk/news/uk-england-lincolnshire-58397088).

-This is all besides the fact that if *anyone* has backdoor access to your data, then so do the bad guys---governmental agencies in particular have a horrific record of data breaches.
+This is all besides the fact that if *anyone* has backdoor access to your data, then so do the bad guys --- governmental agencies in particular have a horrific record of data breaches.

 ## Whose responsibility are children anyway?